richburroughs/dojo201904/dojo.md

 -Increase in error rate or latency
 -moving towards an SLA or SLO violation
--Getting certain alerts from your monitoring
--Corralry is your tool has to have the Big Red Button -Could be a literal button or a command, but you have to be able to halt all experiments
+-Getting certain alerts from your monitoring -Corollary is your tool has to have the Big Red Button -Could be a literal button or a command, but you have to be able to halt all experiments

 ---